 Nothing is known for certain about why this map was made, but it has the appearance of being another overview map drawn to acquaint English officials with the overall lie of the land.
 Prior to its destruction by fire in the early twentieth century, it formed part of the Surveyor General’s records in Albany.

 A few years later, sometime around 1668, another Long Islander, John Scott, drew an unsigned and untitled map of New York and New England, which is quite revealing.
-Scott himself is one of the most colorful and controversial figures in the early history of New York.
+Scott himself is one of the most colorful and controversial s in the early history of New York.
 Although much about his career is in doubt, it appears that he was deported as a very young royalist from England to Massachusetts.
 After serving as an apprentice in Massachusetts, and following a stint as a pirate in the Caribbean, he made his way to Long Island in the 1650s, where he became involved in real estate speculation and politics.
 He also worked as a surveyor and an attorney for several towns.
 As a speculator in Long Island real estate he compiled a record unmatched by any of his talented successors.
 Through dubious purchases from the Natives, he actually succeeded in obtaining title to about one-third of Long Island (most of the area between the English and Dutch settlements).
 He also managed to find time to lead an unsuccessful coup attempt against Peter Stuyvesant.

 After the English seized control of New York, Scott continued to engage in political intrigue, and eventually got himself in so much trouble with Governor Winthrop of Connecticut that he was forced to flee to England—leaving his wife behind.
 Fortunately for him, his royalist background gave him good connections with the royal court, and eventually he came to hold the unsalaried position of Royal Geographer to King Charles II of England.
 In this position he made a number of maps, including the one which concerns us here, which now resides in the British Library.